The purpose of the Workout Builder is to simplify the art of designing strength training workouts.

 Flexibility exercises are best done at the end of a workout.

 Typically, lower rep ranges (1-6 reps/set) yield more strength gains and higher rep ranges (8-15 reps/set) yield more hypertrophy (muscle size) gains, but all rep ranges will yield both muscle strength and size gains if the reps are high quality.
 Choose a rep number that works for you!
-The reps should be challenging by the last couple.
+The reps should be challenging by the end of the set.
 If they aren't, you should look to increase the resistance or reps.

 Strive for as many points as possible each week.

 Other than that, how you build your workout is completely up to you.
 You can choose which +2 exercises you would like to focus on, and use our template to build an effective workout around your main movement.
 See our Workout Builder template for further guidelines on how to build your strength training workout.

 Click the boxes below to use our free Workout Builder tool and learn more about how to use it with our Human Health Tracking course.